 Are There Any Fish to Avoid During Pregnancy?

 There are only a handful of fish high in mercury to avoid, and the easy part is that most Americans rarely eat these fish anyway.
 They include shark, swordfish, king mackerel, tilefish, marlin, orange roughy, and bigeye tuna (found in some sushi).

 Essentially all seafood includes traces of mercury in addition to beneficial nutrients like omega-3s.
 Scientists have closely studied the health effects on children when their moms eat fish during pregnancy.
 They repeatedly conclude that eating seafood 2-3 times each week during pregnancy boosts babies’ brain development.
 The World Health Organization points out that avoiding seafood may actually mean missing out on the best possible brain development for babies.

 To reduce the chance of getting sick from food, women shouldn’t eat any raw meats during pregnancy.
 Sushi is tasty, nutritious and fun; just make sure to stick with cooked types during pregnancy.
 There are many types of cooked sushi—just look for the “cooked” sticker when shopping in the grocery store, or ask the server when dining out.

 Can Breastfeeding Women Eat Fish?

 Pregnant women who are already in the groove of eating seafood should keep it up after the baby arrives.
-Seafood fills breastmilk with omega-3s to nourish babies’ rapidly growing brains.
-Fish is also fast and fits well into busy new moms’ lives.
+The omega-3s found in seafood make their way to breastmilk and help nourish babies’ rapidly growing brains.
+Cooking and preparing many kinds of fish is also fast, and so fits well into busy new moms’ lives.
 Fish-loving parents set a positive example for their little one, who will be eating solid foods in just 4-6 months.

 What are some Healthy Fish Recipes?